-A total of 0.1 ml of a reconstituted drug solution and 0.8 ml supplement (available commercially) is added to each of the 7 ml of 7H9 media-containing tubes.
+A total of 0.1 ml of a reconstituted drug solution and 0.8 ml supplement (e.g. OADC, consisting of oleic acid, albumin, dextrose and catalase) (available commercially) is added to each of the 7 ml of 7H9 media-containing tubes.